Merge#

 git checkout master &> /dev/null

-echo "main contetn" > file
+echo "main content" > file

 git commit -am "commit from master" &> /dev/null